martinabeleda/rust-tutorial/README.md

 - Immature landscape for libraries - if you need something specialized, you need to build it yourself.
 Slowly getting there.
 - Rapid prototyping - Rust forces you to write correct code.
 Highly involved type system.
 Forces you to deal with null conditions etc.

+## How can I learn it?

+I highly recommend the [official Rust book](https://doc.rust-lang.org/book/).

+[Rustlings](https://github.com/rust-lang/rustlings) is a tutorial containing beginner examples and exercises.